Legacy Land Conservation Program

 Grants from the Land Conservation Fund are available through Legacy Land Conservation Program to State agencies, counties, and non-profit land conservation organizations seeking funding to acquire property that has value as a resource to Hawai‘i.
 County agency or nonprofit land conservation organization grant recipients must provide matching funds of at least 25% of the total project costs.

-The deadline for the 2013-2014 (Fiscal Year 2014) grant cycle has closed.
-Please see “Award Selection Process” to anticipate the timeline of the next funding cycle.
+The 2014-2015 (Fiscal Year 2015) grant cycle is now closed.
+Please check this site in May 2015 for information regarding the next (Fiscal Year 2016) grant application cycle.
 Final awards are subject to the availability of funds and are also subject to budget restrictions and procedures implemented under Executive Biennium Budget Instructions.